cardano-foundation/developer-portal/docs/operate-a-stake-pool/cardano-relay-configuration.md

 ```

 Syncing the blockchain from zero can take a while.
 Please be patient.
 If you want to stop syncing, you can do so using the command `sudo systemctl stop cardano-node`.
 Restarting the relay node will resume syncing the blockchain.

+## Reloading the Topology configuration

+If you have made changes to your topology configuration file (eg. mainnet-topology.json) that controls the relays your node will connect to, you can reload this configuration change without having to perform a full node restart.
+Type:

+    sudo systemctl reload cardano-node